 Only students that have an established award that includes federal work-study are eligible.
 Students are not guaranteed a work-study position by virtue of being offered work-study in their financial aid package.
 Eligible students must apply for on-campus jobs by submitting a resume and cover letter directly to the hiring department.
 A student can earn up to the dollar amount offered to him/her per semester as listed in the financial aid award letter.
 Once that dollar amount has been earned for a given semester, the student must cease working for that term.

-View the list of fall 2013 federal work-study open positions.
+View the list of Spring 2015 Federal Work-Study open positions.